absinthe-graphql/absinthe/guides/deprecation.md

-# Deprecation
+# Schema Deprecation

-Use the `deprecate` option when defining any field, argument, or enum value.
+Use the `deprecate` option when defining any field or enum value.

 - Provide a binary value to give a deprecation reason
 - Provide `true` to just mark it as deprecated